Teaching Attendance 2.0 Introduction

 Attendance Works and Parent Teacher Home Visits (PTHV) collaborated on this toolkit to identify cutting edge concepts and tools to help educators work with families, students and community partners to make school attendance a priority.

-Scroll down this page to Explore the Teaching Attendance 2.0 Toolkit and learn more about what you can do to teach attendance.
+Scroll down to Explore the Teaching Attendance 2.0 Toolkit and learn more about what you can do to teach attendance.